Grievances

 UNIVERSITY DECISION

-The University of Texas Health Science Center at San Antonio provides the opportunity for students to file a grievance for academic and non-academic type complaints.
-Both academic and non-academic grievance processes are managed by the dean of the school in which the student is enrolled.
+UT San Antonio Health Science Center provides students with procedures for resolving academic and non-academic grievances.
+Both academic and nonacademic grievance processes are managed by the dean of the school in which the student is enrolled.

 PERTINENT INFORMATION